Reshmareshu786/React-App-Store/README.md

-In this project, let's build an **App Store** by applying the concepts we have learned till now.
+In this project, I have built an **App Store** by applying the concepts of React

-### Refer to the image below:

 <br/>
 <div style="text-align: center;">